fortrabbit/blog/fortrabbit-is-gdpr-ready.md

 ---
 author: fl
 created: 2018-04-16
 published: true
-title:      "fortrabbit is GDPR ready"
+title: fortrabbit is GDPR ready
-excerpt:    "GDPR is here.
-Wat is changing for our clients, what not, why and when."
+excerpt: GDPR is here.
+Wat is changing for our clients, what not, why and when.
-lead:       "Comply by the end of May.
+lead: Comply by the end of May.
 The General Data Protection Regulation is coming.
-This post reflects when, why, what and what not is changing for our clients."
+This post reflects when, why, what and what not is changing for our clients.

-image:      "gdpr-ready-poster.jpg"
+image: gdpr-ready-poster.jpg
+tags:
+  - chronicles
 ---

 TLDR; No action required for for our clients, we are all good.
 You have some online business?
 Keep reading, as these changes might affect you as well.
 DISCLAIMER: This is not a legal advice.
 This is just our "worst practice".